alexandresebrao/ClimateJS/README.md

 There will have more info on how to add the city

-**Warning**: Adding more city will break UnitTest, you will have to check wich test broke and fix it.
+**Warning**: Adding more cities will break UnitTest, you will have to fix the test that broke and fix it.
 More info about testing is below

 ### Testing the project